-Our exhibitions are curated collections of the different topics that we are ready to show.
-These exhibitions are not only highly aesthetic but also serve as a solid educational tool to instill environmental preservation world wide.
-Each exhibition can be a solo proposal or be combined to create mega exhibitions that have been curated by PhD Eduardo Planchart Licea, the famous Latin American art critic and historian.
+Our exhibitions are curated art collections on various subjects that are ready to show.
+These exhibits are not only highly aesthetic, but also serve as a strong educational tool to inspire preservation of the environment around the world.
+Each exhibition can be an individual proposal or combined to create mega exhibitions and have been curated by Dr. Eduardo Planchart Licea, the famous critic and historian of Latin American art.

 Ivan Mikolji from Landscapes to Abstraction is a natural journey starting with incredible landscapes and then submerging the spectator into waterscapes.
 The journey continues showing land and aquatic flora and fauna including amphibians, orchids and mammals.
 Towards the end the spectator is taken into the abstract world of underwater reflections which opens a mind boggling debate with what exists and what does not.
 The exhibition is complemented with geometrical abstraction paintings and drawings which represent the human way of fusing nature, science and art.

 Ivan Mikolji’s photographs have become paradigmatic images of scientific publications in international books and magazines.
 They are highly valued both for their compositional beauty, and for having identified various unknown species of fish, wildflowers and orchids, and thus make these biomes known in their vast complexity, as a way of protecting them for their conservation.

 Ivan Mikolji has devoted much of his life to photography to make known the biodiversity of the Amazon basin.
 His exploration projects and documentation stand out the uniqueness of these ecosystems.
 After more than two centuries since Alexander von Humboldt (1769-1859) made his epic expedition (1799-1804), this inventory is far from being finished; and many species have not been identified, and possibly never will be, if the tragic environmental impact on these paradises is not stopped.